Is it Really Possible to Win Repeat Visitors While Growing Your Website?

 Go the Extra Mile

 Keeping in touch with your existing and potential customers is very important.
 So many businesses even big brand names don’t put enough emphasis on this.
 In 2001, Steve Jobs shocked the business world by opening Apple’s first official store.
-A physical store (and a magnificent one at that) when all of Apple’s competitors are moving their business online to cut cost and maximise profit.
+A physical store (and a magnificent one at that) when all of Apple’s competitors are moving their business online to cut costs and maximise profit.
 Why did Steve go backwards?
 It’s because he passionately believes in that “human touch” and how great a face to face interaction can be.
 You can emulate this by always keeping in touch and following up with your customers even after you’ve made the sale.
 Ensure this by enlisting professional online marketing services.
 This lets you focus on the financial and operational side of your business.